These Buckeye Brownies are amazing! Rich chocolate brownies topped with a homemade peanut butter filling and chocolate ganache.

 How to make Buckeye Brownies

-Make sure you line your baking dish with parchment paper before baking.
+PRO TIP: Make sure you line your baking dish with parchment paper before baking.
 This will allow you to easily lift them out of the pan and slice for serving.

 Remove brownies from oven and gently drop peanut butter mixture onto top of warm brownies.
 Use your finger tips to make sure the brownies are completely covered.